tdixon97/legend-pygeom-l200/README.md

 ## Installation and usage

-This package rerquires a working setup of [`legend-metadata`](https://github.com/legend-exp/legend-metadata) before usage.
+This package requires a working setup of [`legend-metadata`](https://github.com/legend-exp/legend-metadata) before usage.

 Following a git checkout, the package and its other python dependencies can be